FusionAuth/fusionauth-site/site/_posts/2020-07-23-securing-react-native-with-oauth.md

 //...
 ```

-Next, we need to create a `configs` object as shown in the code snippet below:
+Next, we need to create a `configs` object.
+This will contain details such as your application's client id:

 ```javascript
 //...